Graduate AwardsPage address: https://english.mnsu.edu/awards/grad.htm

 a) The person making the nomination should submit a letter of support for the person they are nominating (see criteria above) and inform the candidate.

-b) If the candidate accepts the nomination, he or she must submit a curriculum vitae and a letter of no more than two pages.
-In the letter, the student should discuss his or her (a) academic achievements as a teacher and/or graduate assistant, (b) scholarly research or creative achievement, and (c) service to the department, university, or community.
-The candidate also should include in the letter the name of the award for which they are applying, their name, home address, e-mail address, tech id, and contact information for two references who can address the student's academic qualities.
+b) If the candidate accepts the nomination, he or she must submit a curriculum vitae and a statement of no more than two pages.
+In the statement, the student should discuss his or her (a) academic achievements as a teacher and/or graduate assistant, (b) scholarly research or creative achievement, and (c) service to the department, university, or community.
+The candidate also should provide contact information for two references who can address the student's academic qualities.

 Raymond and Florence Sponberg

-To apply, the candidate must submit a curriculum vitae, two letters of support from faculty members, and an application letter.
-In the letter, the student should discuss (a) her academic achievements since admission to graduate study and (b) the relationship of her graduate program to her aspirations and how the award would facilitate reaching them.
-The candidate also should include in the letter the name of the award for which they are applying, their name, home address, e-mail address, and tech id.
+To apply, the candidate must submit a curriculum vitae, two letters of support from faculty members, and an application statement.
+In the statement, the student should discuss (a) her academic achievements since admission to graduate study and (b) the relationship of her graduate program to her aspirations and how the award would facilitate reaching them.
 The letters from faculty members should be sent directly to the Awards Committee.

 Robert C. Wright

-Open by program nomination only.
-The English Department offers a limited number of $2000 fellowships to graduate students engaged in creative or research projects during the summer following their first year in an English Department graduate program.
-Students are expected to engage in this work half-time (20 hours per week) for five weeks during the summer.
-Eligible students are nominated by an English Department graduate program prior to their first year.
+The English Department offers a limited number of $2000 fellowships to continuing graduate students engaged in creative or research projects during the summer term under the guidance of a faculty mentor.
+Fellowship recipients are expected to engage in research or creative work half-time (20 hours per week) for five weeks during the summer, and must be enrolled for graduate credit during Summer 2018 and Fall 2018.
 Finished work will be presented at a fall event to which the public will be invited.
-The deadline for applications from first-year students who have been nominated is February 1, 2017.